dangnlu18/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+relational databases stores data in tables consisting of columns.
+Each data entry is stored in a row.
+SQL is used to manage the tables, and data entry.

 - [ ] Why do tables need a `primary key`?

+tables need a primary key so that it could be considered normalized data.
+In addition to that, it used for data recall.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+we would need multiple tables that have normalized data.
+We also need to set up foregin keys that reference the tables.

 ## Minimum Viable Product